2023 World Junior Ice Hockey Championships – Division II

-The 2023 World Junior Ice Hockey Championship Division II were international ice hockey tournaments organized by the International Ice Hockey Federation.
-It consisted of two tiered groups of six teams each: the fourth-tier Division II A and the fifth-tier Division II B. For each tier's tournament, the team which will place first will be promoted to the next higher division, while the team which will place last will be relegated to a lower division.
+The 2023 World Junior Ice Hockey Championship Division II was a pair of international ice hockey tournaments organized by the International Ice Hockey Federation.
+It consisted of two tiered groups of six teams each: the fourth-tier Division II A and the fifth-tier Division II B. For each tier's tournament, the first-placed team was promoted to a higher division, while the last-placed team was relegated to a lower division.

 To be eligible as a junior player in these tournaments, a player cannot be born earlier than 2003.

 Division II A

 The Division II A tournament was played in Kaunas, Lithuania, from 11 to 17 December 2022.

-Participants
+Participating teams

 Match officials

 Four referees and seven linesmen were selected for the tournament.